RauliL/plorth/docs/api.md

   <dd>array</dd>
 </dl>

-Returns reversed copy of the array where the first array element becomes the last, and the last array element becomes first.
+Reverses the array.
+The first array element becomes the last and the last array element becomes first.

 ---